 - An open parenthesis immediately after the command

-- One or more variables which is what you're telling Excel to calculate with (one hot tip is that you can always tell what kind of variables you need as well as how many by simply typing in the command you're looking to use).
+- One or more variables which you're telling Excel to calculate with (one hot tip is that you can always tell what kind of variables you need as well as how many by simply typing in the command you're looking to use).

 - A closed parenthesis (which is always how formulae should end).

 Reading this, you may say "so what, isn't who whole point of this blog to stop using Excel as an overpriced (although still cheaper than a TI-89+) calculator?"
-While this is a very valid question, please allow me to blow your mind and remind you that anything you see on a computer is really just a combination of 1s and 0s, and you can change those 1s and 0s into whatever you damn well please...so long as you know how to ask.
-In other words, essentially anything you see in Excel can be both calculated with or on by almost anything else, you just need to get creative.
+While this is a very valid question, please allow me to blow your mind and remind you that anything you see on a computer is just a combination of 1s and 0s, and you can change those 1s and 0s into whatever you damn well please...so long as you know how to ask.
+In other words, essentially anything you see in Excel can be calculated with or on by almost anything else, you need to get creative.

 Now that this primer is done, let's try your newly acquired skills using the most rudimentary Excel functions: =SUM.
-Don't fret about this small piece of homework as once you have a basic grasp of how to write a formula, then we can start to get really weird.
+Don't fret about this small piece of homework as once you have a basic grasp of how to write a formula, then we can start to get weird.

-Heres a small set of Data to paste into Excel:
+Here's a small set of Data to paste into Excel:

 Now try clicking on an empty cell to the right of any of the numbers and typing in

 =SUM(.
-You'll notice that Excel is asking for a variety of variables(in this case, numbers) to find the sum of, and you'll notice that these are followed by commas (variables are almost always separated by a comma in Excel, you'll also notice that by clicking on any of the numbers, it's adds the cell's Column Number and Row Number to the variables, because even though it's a location, it's pointing to a number, and that's all Excel sees.
+You'll notice that Excel is asking for a variety of variables(in this case, numbers) to find the sum of, and you'll notice that these are followed by commas (variables are almost always separated by a comma in Excel, you'll also notice that by clicking on any of the numbers, it adds the cell's Column Number and Row Number to the variables because even though it's a location, it's pointing to a number, and that's all Excel sees.

 To take this a step further, instead of painstakingly writing commas and clicking on cells over and over again, you can instead click the first cell, and either hold the mouse button and drag down to the bottom (the newbie way), you can highlight the first cell, then hold shift, and click the last cell (which highlights all the cells in between your clicks), or, you can use this move: